-And these are just a few situations where these kinds of expressions might be used.
-There’s obviously plenty more, but you get the idea.
-If you want to see more idioms with sentences, you can look down near the bottom.
+So those are just a few examples of how idiomatic expressions might be used.
+Obviously, there are tons more, but you get the idea.
+However, if you want to see more idioms, check out the list below.

 10 Common Idiom Examples

-Here are 10 examples of idioms and their meaning is underneath:
+Here are 10 examples of idioms with their meaning underneath: